Filipino Canadians mourn after car ramming attack on their community. Here’s what we know

 (CNN) — Filipino Canadians are mourning an attack on their community, after a car plowed into a crowd at a street festival celebrating Filipino heritage in Vancouver on Saturday night killing at least 11 people, and injuring dozens more.

-A 30-year-old male suspect, identified as Kai-Ji Adam Lo, has has been charged with eight counts of second degree murder.
+A 30-year-old male suspect, identified as Kai-Ji Adam Lo, has been charged with eight counts of second-degree murder.

 The suspect, who was detained on the scene, had a history of mental health-related interactions with authorities, police said.